 National Aquarium: Sharks, puffins and golden lion tamarins continue to delight generations of visitors at the National Aquarium in Baltimore’s Inner Harbor.
 The aquarium reopened July 1 with new social distancing policies: Capacity is limited to 25 percent of the building’s occupancy, admission is by timed-entry tickets, and some exhibits, such as the touch pools, are temporarily closed.
 Visitors must wear masks and have their temperatures checked.
 Open daily. $29.95-$39.95.
 Ages 2 and younger free.

-Mount Vernon: George Washington’s historic estate became one of the first major attractions to reopen in the Washington area on June 21, though, for now at least, social-distancing rules mean visitors can’t enter the mansion — it’s just too tight a squeeze for groups on the mandatory guided tours — or the distillery.
-Still, the family-friendly museum is open, minus the theaters and hands-on history area, and all 160 acres of the grounds are open, including the gardens, slave cabins, farming demonstrations and the first president’s tomb.
-Capacity will be limited, so advance ticket purchase is recommended.
+Mount Vernon: George Washington’s historic estate became one of the first major attractions to reopen in the Washington area in June 2020.
+Social-distancing rules mean visitors must reserve tickets for timed guided tours of the first floor of the mansion, and the upper floors remain closed.
+Still, the family-friendly museum is open, minus the theaters and hands-on history area, and all 160 acres of the grounds are accessible, including the gardens, slave cabins, farming demonstrations and the first president’s tomb.
+(The distillery is closed, and will open in spring.)
+Capacity is limited, so advance ticket purchase is recommended.
 Open daily. $10-$18.
 Ages 5 and younger free.

 Outdoor areas only